Enter your ZIP to

 Protection During Severe Weather

 Impact windows provide a protective barrier during storms, preventing debris from entering the home.
 This feature is critical in hurricane-prone areas where wind-borne debris can cause substantial damage.
-In many cases, impact windows also meet building code requirements for storm protection in coastal regions, giving homeowners peace of mind during hurricane season.
+In many cases, they also meet building code requirements for storm protection in coastal regions, giving homeowners peace of mind during hurricane season.

 Enhanced Security